LoopKit/loopdocs/docs/loop-3/displays_v3.md

 Your daily schedule for basal rates, correction ranges, insulin sensitivity factors and carb ratios is displayed with respect to midnight on "pump time".
 When you first [Add Pump](add-pump.md#add-pump) to Loop, the pump and phone are in the same time zone, but it's important to understand what happens when the time zone changes on the phone.

 * The scheduled rates for basal, correction range, ISF and CR follow  the pump time
-    * This is true even when your phone updates because of a new time zones (travel) or because of daylight savings (summer) time
+    * This is true even when your phone updates because of a new time zone (travel) or because of daylight savings (summer) time
     * This is true across pod changes

 * To change the pump time zone to match your phone, select the Pump Settings display